bioconnector/2015-03-05-uvasom/lessons/shell/shell-intro.md

 This will print out the value of the `PATH` environment variable.
 Notice that a list of directories, separated by colon characters, is listed.
 These are the places the shell looks for programs to run.
 If your program is not in this list, then an error is printed.
 The shell ONLY checks in the places listed in the `PATH` environment variable.

-Remember that file where we wrote our favorite grep command in there?
-Since we like it so much, we might want to run it again, or even all the time.
-Instead of writing it out every time, we can just run it as a script.
+Remember that file where we wrote that cute animal command?
+If we want to see that animal, we need to run it.
+Usually scripts will contain things that you need to run often -- I don't know about you, but I need to see cute animals talking all the time!
 Let's try to run that script:

 ```bash
 awesome.sh